Please note the information contained within this website is for educational purposes only.

 By reading any document, the reader agrees that under no circumstances are we responsible for any losses, direct or indirect, which are incurred as a result of the use of the information contained within this document, including – but not limited to errors, omissions, or inaccuracies.

 A Trademark protects names, words, slogans, and symbols that identify a business or brand.
-Boss it Back® is trademarked.
+Boss it Back® and ERP in a Box® are trademarked.
 A Trademark provides several advantages, including a legal presumption of ownership and exclusive rights to use the mark nationwide in connection with goods or services.
 It also gives the right to bring a federal suit against anyone who may be infringing on the trademark.

 1. The Basics